Do I need to be in shape before starting RVA Performance Training?

 How long has the gym been around?

 CrossFit has grown exponentially in the past few years, and it’s fairly easy to start your own CrossFit gym.
-There’s many available CrossFit gyms in the area, but CrossFit RVA is Richmond, VA’s first CrossFit Gym (not to mention Central VA’s first as well).
+There’s many available CrossFit gyms in the area, but RVA Performance Training was Richmond, VA’s first CrossFit Gym (not to mention Central VA’s first as well).

 How experienced are their instructors?

-CrossFit RVA’s instructors come from a variety of backgrounds, but all have been training with CrossFit methods for at least three years, and most of our instructors have a minimum of two years experience training others.
-As CrossFit RVA frequently hosts subject matter experts to further the knowledge of our members, our instructors benefit by constantly being exposed to new training methods.
+RVA Performance Training's instructors come from a variety of backgrounds, but all have been training with CrossFit methods for at least three years, and most of our instructors have a minimum of two years experience training others.
+RVA Performance Training frequently hosts subject matter experts to further the knowledge of our members, our instructors benefit by constantly being exposed to new training methods.
 Our instructors have also competed in Olympic weightlifting, Strongman, endurance sports, and of course, CrossFit.

 Are they professional, presenting a good website, and responding quickly to email/phone calls?